 - Has computers and peripherals switched on only when being used; monitors are switched off when a pc is temporarily left.

-Travel is a main component of the direct carbon footprint of Commercial Money Matters.
+Travel is a main component of the direct carbon footprint of Corporate Money Matters.
 As much of our work is connecting with rural businesses, we do use 4×4 vehicles.
 Employees’ vehicles are privately owned.
 To lower or offset the carbon footprint, we:

 - Encourage staff to buy used vehicles rather than new vehicles and to consider the CO2 emissions value when deciding on future vehicles.